Duality on value semigroups: Dualities

-\begin{rmk} Let $R$ be a one-dimensional Cohen--Macaulay ring.
-It is not difficult to see that a canonical ideal $\K$ of $R$ is a faithful maximal Cohen-Macaulay module of $R$.
-Moreover, since dualizing with $\K$ preserves the length (see \cite[Rem.~2.5.(c)]{HK71}), it follows that $\K$ is of type one.
-Therefore, canonical ideals are canonical modules (see \cite[Prop.~3.3.13 and Def.~3.3.16]{BH93}). \end{rmk}
+\begin{rmk} Let $R$ be a one-dimensional Cohen--Macaulay ring, and let $\K$ be a canonical ideal of $R$.
+For $\mm\in\Max(R)$, $\K_\mm$ is then of type $1$ by Lemma~\ref{73}.
+In fact, if $R=(R,\mm)$ is local, then the type of $\K$ equals the length of